 The plush, comfortable, and stylish Pearl Izumi Pro Bib Short is our favorite for long days in the saddle.
 Its cushy chamois feels almost luxurious (not something we often say about performance bike wear), and the seamless construction of the bibs makes it feel like nothing is there.
 The bibs have a center clip so that you can customize the fit; we preferred to ride with the bibs clipped to stay out of the way of our shoulders.
 We also really appreciated the drop-tail bib design for easy bathroom breaks.

-There's not much we didn't love about this bib, but they certainly aren't the cheapest.
-If you're looking for an intro-level piece of equipment, you might want something easier on the wallet like the Rapha Core Cycling Bib, although they can't come close to the Pearl Izumi in comfort.
-We love the Pro Bib's plush comfort and fun colors, and their cut was also universally flattering on our testers.
-Overall, these are some of our favorite bibs we've ever tested.
-If you prefer to spend hours in the saddle not knowing you're wearing bike shorts, the Pearl Izumi Pro Bib Short is our top recommendation.
+There's not much we didn't love about this bib, but they certainly aren't the most budget-friendly.
+If an intro-level piece of equipment is what you're after, you may want something lighter on the wallet like the Rapha Core Cycling Bib, although they can't come close to the Pearl Izumi in comfort.
+We love the Pro Bib's plush comfort and fun colors, and their cut was universally flattering on our testers.
+All in all, these are some of our favorite bibs we've ever tested.
+If you prefer to spend hours in the saddle not knowing you're wearing bike shorts, the Pearl Izumi Pro Bib Short is our first pick.

 The Sugoi Evolution Bib Short married the best of technical, comfortable bibs without breaking the bank.
 It brings design, high-quality materials, and execution to the table, making this short not only comfortable but high-performing in the saddle.
 Our testers loved how soft and stretchy the bib material was.
 Also, these bibs were amongst the easiest to use for bathroom breaks — a necessity for any ride.
-Though not the cheapest short in our lineup, it's the Goldilocks of bibs at the perfect intersection of a high score and reasonable price.
+Though not the least expensive short we tested, it's the Goldilocks of bibs at the perfect intersection of a high score and reasonable price.

-This model lost a couple points because the leg openings were a little tight on our testers.
-This is truly fit-dependent, though, so we don't want to discourage you from trying this gem of a bib.
-While it's true that its chamois wasn't the most padded in our lineup, it was still one of our favorites and was wonderful for rides over two hours.
+The leg openings were a bit tight on our testers, so these shorts lost a couple of points.
+If you prefer a relaxed fit, check out the Rapha Core Cycling Bib, just know they're not as comfy.
+The tightness we experienced is truly dependent on fit, so don't be discouraged from trying this gem of a bib.
+While its chamois wasn't the most padded one we tested, it was still a favorite and great for rides over two hours.
 These bibs were among our top performers.
-If you're seeking a short that won't break the bank but offers plenty of performance for long rides, you may have met your match.
+If you're looking for bike shorts that don't cost an arm and a leg, but still offer plenty of performance for long rides, you might have met your match.

-The streamlined, aerodynamic design and excellent quality of the SUGOi RS Pro Bib short exceeded our expectations.
+The streamlined, aerodynamic design and excellent quality of the SUGOi RS Pro Bib exceeded our expectations during testing.
 Not only did we enjoy the fit and comfort of this technical bib, but we were thrilled with the fact that it never chafed us.
 We're big fans of the breathable fabric and the stretch in the shoulder straps that allowed for more convenient pit stops than traditional bibs.
-This bib could be a better option for taller riders since it's a little longer, but all of our testers were dazzled by the RS Pro Bib.
+This bib could be a better option for taller riders since it's a bit longer, but all of our testers were dazzled by the RS Pro Bib.

-We noticed that some of the seams on the RS Pro Bib showed small amount of wear and tear, and we wish these bibs were available in more color options.
-Overall, though, we think cyclists seeking breathability and ultimate comfort on lengthy rides will find this bib to suit them well.
+We noticed some seams on the RS Pro Bib showed a small amount of wear and tear during testing.
+Check out the Pearl Izumi Pro Bib Short if you prefer to invest in shorts with seamless construction.
+We also wish these bibs were available in more color options.
+Nevertheless, we think cyclists seeking breathability and ultimate comfort on lengthy rides will find this bib to suit them well.
 Endurance riders and racers take note: this is one of the best bibs we've tested.

-We wouldn't recommend these for rides or races longer than a few hours, as the excess fabric may bunch and lead to unpleasant chafing.
-Also, they're held in place by a waistband (rather than suspenders, like bibs), which dug into some of our tester's stomachs if they were even marginally tight.
-Luckily, these shorts are high-waisted, which means they dig in less than other shorts styles we tested.
+We don't recommend these for rides or races longer than a few hours because the excess fabric might bunch and lead to unpleasant chafing.
+In addition, they're held in place by a waistband (rather than suspenders, like bibs), which dug into some of our tester's stomachs if they were even marginally tight.
+If you prefer the bib design, consider some of our other award winners, like the Pearl Izumi Pro Bib Short, which features seamless edges to reduce chafing.
+Fortunately, though, these shorts are high-waisted, so they dig in less than other short styles we tested.
 Still, for shorter rides, commutes, or rides that also consist of grabbing a coffee afterward, our testers highly recommend this style.

 Compare Products